-Student orientation is built into each course.
-Our approach to student orientation is to provide the right resources and information at the right time.
-Experienced students will be able to complete the orientation in minutes, while new students are still taught all the information they need to be successful.
+Student orientation is provided at the beginning of each of our online courses.
+New students are taught all the information they need to be successful during orientation, while experienced students will be able to complete the orientation in minutes.
 The student orientation concludes with a short test confirming students are knowledgeable about the course and asking them to introduce themselves to their instructor.

-Student Orientation ensures that students have the tools they need to succeed in their course.
+Our student orientation ensures that students have the tools they need to succeed in their course.
 It shows students how to navigate their course, complete their work, and contact their instructor or get technical support.
-It also makes them aware of policies, procedures, and expectations.
+It also makes students aware of policies, procedures, and expectations.

 Online classroom experience

 Before students begin their first day as online learners, they are introduced to their online instructor through a welcome email.
-As students begin their coursework, they will use the patterns and practices they perfected during orientation to navigate the environment and interact with course material.
-The online lesson content is engaging and interactive, while also providing all the academic resources and accountability needed to thrive.
+As students begin their coursework, they will use the skills they perfected during orientation to navigate the course and interact with course material.
+Online lesson content is engaging and interactive, while also providing all the academic resources and accountability needed to thrive.

-Online courses are designed to teach concepts, provide practice problems, and deliver assignments and assessments.
+Our online courses are designed to teach concepts, provide practice problems, and deliver assignments and assessments.
 Students will take each assessment one time to test mastery of the material presented.
 Even though course content is primarily delivered through the online lessons and not by the online instructor, students interact regularly with their instructor by providing feedback on assessments and assignments.
-The online instructor’s role is not to lecture the student, but rather to provide support and guidance throughout the course.
+The online instructor’s role is not to lecture or tutor as in a traditional classroom, but rather to provide support and guidance to students throughout the course.

-Our instructors engage students through discussion forums, course mail, and scheduled calls and chats.
-The online instructor will support the student by answering questions related to the subject matter, grade non-computerized assessments, and provide appropriate feedback.
-The online instructor will also encourage students to stay on pace towards timely completion of the course modules.
+Our instructors engage students through discussion forums, course email, and scheduled calls and chats.
+They also support students by answering questions related to the subject matter, grading non-computerized assessments, providing appropriate feedback, and encouraging students to stay on pace.

 Students are expected to stay on pace and work independently to complete their coursework.
 Target due dates for each assignment and assessment are provided to help students stay on track.
 Due dates are automatically generated based on the start and end date of the course.
-There will be breaks during the year when no assignments will become due or new assignments will be scheduled for completion.
-If needed, students may complete coursework, submit assignments, and take exams on any time or day of the year.
+There will be breaks during the year when no assignments will be due and no new assignments will be scheduled for completion.
+If needed, students may use these breaks to complete coursework, submit assignments, and take exams.
 To avoid late penalties, students will need to submit assignments within 14 days of the target due date.